This page is about the legacy VPDN service which will be decommissioned in 2015 and no new applications are being accepted.

-This page is for the old VPDN service.
-Documentation for the replacement VPN service is in preparation.
+Documentation for the replacement VPN service is available.

 Client software is available for Mac OSX, for 32-bit Windows platforms other than Windows 95 and Windows NT, and for Linux:

 |Windows Vista||Microsoft native client recommended: both Vista Business, Home Extra and Ultimate contain all the necessary components.||G56|

 |Cisco client not supplied by the CS, since it is not believed to be necessary.
 (The version of the client supplied on CD for Windows 2000 and XP will not work with Vista)||N/A|

 |Windows 7||Microsoft native client recommended: both Windows 7 Home Premium, Professional and Ultimate contain all the necessary components.||G57|

 |Cisco client not supplied by the CS, since it is not believed to be necessary.
 (The version of the client supplied on CD for Windows 2000 and XP will not work with Windows 7).||N/A|